keenon/nimblephysics/www/old_docs/index.rst

 ==========================================

 *IMPORTANT NOTE:* Nimble is currently in beta.
 We reserve the right to make backwards incompatible changes to the APIs until Nimble reaches :code:`v1.0`.
-This documentation was written for Nimble :code:`v0.10.30`, and may or may not work on later versions.
+This documentation was written for Nimble :code:`v0.5.3`, and may or may not work on later versions.

 .. toctree::
   :maxdepth: 2
   :caption: Contents:

-  intro
   install
-  understanding-skeletons
-  optimization
-  posing-skeletons
+  quick-start
+  understanding-worlds
+  backprop-through-physics
+  working-in-world-space
+  human-body
   inverse-dynamics
+  system-identification
+  accessing-raw-jacobians
   working-with-addbiomechanics-data
   process-mocap-data
-  gui-tutorial